Find Affordable College Courses

 Full Agricultural Economics & Business at University of Kentucky Report

-Louisiana State University and Agricultural & Mechanical College did quite well in this year’s ranking of the best places for agricultural economics and business students to get a master’s degree.
-It came in at #10 on the list.
-Louisiana State University is a fairly large public school located in the midsize city of Baton Rouge.
+Louisiana State University and Agricultural & Mechanical College ranked #10 on this year’s Best Agricultural Economics Master’s Degree Schools in the Southeast Region list.
+Louisiana State University is a very large public school located in the city of Baton Rouge.

 Best Agricultural Economics & Business Colleges by State